-A much simpler alternative to obtain the embedding parameters is to take them from a force field, such as AMBER,7 OPLS8 or CHARMM.9 The PE method requires at least polarizabilities to describe the effects of polarization both in the ground state and upon electronic excitation, so force fields based on fixed partial charges only cannot be used.
-Many different polarizable force fields exist, ^{10-13} but none of these has been developed specifically for the present purpose, i.e., molecular property calculations of solutes in solvents with solvent-specific isotropic parameters for an embedding method based on induced dipoles.
+A much simpler alternative to obtain the embedding parameters is to take them from a force field, such as AMBER, OPLS, or CHARMM.
+The PE method requires at least polarizabilities to describe the effects of polarization both in the ground state and upon electronic excitation, so force fields based on fixed partial charges only cannot be used.
+Many different polarizable force fields exist, 10-13 but none of these has been developed specifically for the present purpose, i.e., molecular property calculations of solutes in solvents with solvent-specific isotropic parameters for an embedding method based on induced dipoles.

-The motivation of this work comes from previous works in the literature. ^{6,14-19} Söderhjelm et al. have investigated several ways of constructing an embedding potential for the calculation of excitation energies in proteins.
-14 In particular, they found that the use of anisotropic polarizabilities and charges, dipoles and quadrupoles-as opposed to isotropic polarizabilities and partial charges only-is important mainly for the part of the embedding region that is closest to the QM region.
-They suggested that the outer region of the embedding potential can be described in a less accurate way, for example by general parameters from a polarizable force field.
-14 Söderhjelm, Aquilante and Ryde have also shown that different approximations in the outer region of the embedding potential can still give accurate protein-ligand interaction energies.
-15 Schwabe et al. have shown the importance of an accurate embedding potential close to the QM region, 17 and how this reduces the need for a QM description of the closest surroundings of the embedded molecule.
+The motivation of this work comes from previous works in the literature.
+6,14-19 Söderhjelm et al. have investigated several ways of constructing an embedding potential for the calculation of excitation energies in proteins.14 In particular, they found that the use of anisotropic polarizabilities and charges, dipoles and quadrupoles-as opposed to isotropic polarizabilities and partial charges only-is important mainly for the part of the embedding region that is closest to the QM region.
+They suggested that the outer region of the embedding potential can be described in a less accurate way, for example by general parameters from a polarizable force field.14 Söderhjelm, Aquilante, and Ryde have also shown that different approximations in the outer region of the embedding potential can still give accurate protein-ligand interaction energies.
+1 Schwabe et al. have shown the importance of an accurate embedding potential close to the QM region17 and how this reduces the need for a QM description of the closest surroundings of the embedded molecule.
 17,18 Several works have shown that the deviation of an ESP calculated with embedding parameters from a QM ESP quickly decreases with the distance at which it is evaluated, ^{17,19} also indicating that the accuracy of the embedding potential is less important for the parts of the embedding region that are further away from the QM region.
-Söderhjelm, Kongsted and Ryde have shown that average isotropic polarizabilities can be used as transferable parameters, as long as they are assigned for specific atoms rather than according to element or atom type.
-16 We have previously shown that the computational effort of obtaining embedding potentials can be reduced by dividing the embedding region into different parts and discussed several ways of doing this.6 polarizabilities that are obtained by averaging over parameters of 1000 different solvent geometries.
+Söderhjelm, Kongsted, and Ryde have shown that averaged isotropic polarizabilities can be used as transferable parameters, as long as they are assigned for specific atoms rather than according to element or atom type.
+16 We have previously shown that the computational effort of obtaining embedding potentials can be reduced by dividing the embedding region into different parts and discussed several ways of doing this.6

+The goal of this work is to present and validate an approach for the generation of an embedding potential for solvent molecules that gives an accurate ESP for molecular property calculations while at the same time being efficient to compute.
+We present and validate the use of embedding potentials that contain atom-centered partial charges and isotropic polarizabilities that are obtained by averaging over parameters of 1000 different solvent geometries.
 Different schemes exist for deriving such charges and polarizabilities.
-Charges can for example be fitted to the ESP $^{20-22}$ or based on the atoms-in-molecule approach.
+Charges can for example be fitted to the ESP^{20-22} or based on the atoms-in-molecule approach.
 23 In this paper charges will be based on the former approach using the restrained electrostatic potential (RESP) method.
 22 Polarizabilities are derived using the LoProp procedure.
-24 Even though we use the PE method by Olsen et al., 4,5 the derived averaged parameters can also be used in other charge- and isotropic polarizability-based embedding methods such as the MMpol method by Curutchet et al. 25 or the discrete reaction field method by Jensen, van Duijnen and Snijders.
-26 We focus in this work on embedding parameters for several commonly used solvents (see Figure 1), but the presented approach can also be applied to other solvents and (bio)molecules.
+24 Even though we use the PE method by Olsen et al., ^{4,5} the derived averaged parameters can also be used in other charge- and isotropic polarizability-based embedding methods such as the MMpol method by Curutchet et al. 25 or the discrete reaction field method by Jensen, van Duijnen, and Snijders.
+26 We focus in this work on embedding parameters for several commonly used solvents (see Figure 1), but the presented approach can also be applied to other solvents and (bio)-molecules.